Last Modified September 15, 2017

 New Splash Park!

-The ‘tropical island’ splash park which includes designated areas suitable for families, toddlers and pre-teens is now open.
+The ‘tropical island’ splash park which includes designated areas suitable for families, toddlers and pre-teens will be closed for the winter from Monday 18 September 2017 and will re-open in May 2018.

-The new splash park replaced the former paddling pool at the park.
-It has been funded by section 106 money, which is money given to the council through the planning process for local development.
+The new splash park replaced the former paddling pool at the park in 2017.
+It was funded by section 106 money, which is money given to the council through the planning process for local development.

 Tennis courts and multi sports courts